 4) Please do not copy and paste entire copyrighted articles into a comment.
 As a librarian, I have a special responsibility to take copyright into account on my blog.
 I believe in wide fair use rights, but posting a full article from a newspaper or magazine is going too far.
 An exception would be an article covered under Creative Commons, but in that case I want you to post a copy of the license.

 An alternative to copying and pasting an entire article would be to post the URL of the article and a small (a few paragraphs at most) along with the purpose of your posting this comment.

 5) The first comment from a poster attacking the patriotism or intrinsic character of me or of a fellow commenter is free, but discouraged.
 After that, the commenter will be moved to an “always moderate” or “always spam” queue at my discretion.
 Feel free to attack me however you want on your own blog.
 You have the freedom to speak your mind in this country without repercussions from the government.
-I have the right to listen to you or not.
+I have the right to decide whether to listen to you.